What is Cable Tray?

 These aluminum systems are the fastest systems to install and provide the maximum freedom for cable to enter and exit the system.
 Standard widths, depth and length are 6, 9, 12, 18 inches and 24 ; 3,4 inches and 6; 10 and 12 feet respectively.

 Most cable tray systems are fabricated from a corrosion-resistant metal (low-carbon steel, stainless steel or an aluminium alloy) or from a metal with a corrosion-resistant finish (zinc or epoxy).
 The choice of material for any particular installation depends on the installation environment (corrosion and electrical considerations) and cost.

 Aluminium Cable trays are often used for their high strength-to-weight ratio, superior resistance to certain corrosive environments, and ease of installation.
-They also offer the advantages of being light weight (approximately 50% that of a steel tray) and maintenance free, and since aluminium cable trays are non-magnetic.
+Moreover, They also offer the advantages of being light weight (approximately 50% that of a steel trays) and maintenance free, and since aluminium cable trays are non-magnetic.
 It also reduces electrical losses to minimum.

 Cable tray products are formed from the 6063 series alloys.
 As per design these are copper free alloys for marine applications.
 These alloys contain silicon and magnesium in appropriate proportions to form magnesium silicate, allowing them to be heat treated.
 These magnesium silicon alloys possess good formability and structural properties, as well as excellent corrosion resistance.

 The unusual resistance to corrosion, including weathering, exhibited by aluminium is due to the self-healing aluminium oxide film that protects the surface.
 Aluminium’s resistance to chemicals in the application environment should be tested before installation.